An HR Glossary for HR Terms

 What Counts as Proof of Insurance?

-Below are a few examples of proof of insurance or health coverage.
+Below are a few examples of proof of health insurance.
 Not all of these may be applicable or valid in every situation, so be sure to check with the requesting institution to make sure you have the right documentation:

 - A current member ID card